 The key eligibility limitation for the USDA program is that the house has to be in what the USDA considers a “rural” area.
 Now, it’s important to understand the USDA’s definition of rural is relatively broad.
-In fact, as of 2023 many suburb locations just minutes outside Nashville, Memphis, Knoxville, and Chattanooga ARE still eligible.
+In fact, many suburban locations just minutes outside Nashville, Memphis, Knoxville, and Chattanooga ARE still eligible.
 Overall, if you aren’t in the middle of a congested metropolitan area, there’s a good chance that your property will be eligible.
 Reach out to us anytime by calling the number above to discuss your location in detail.

 The USDA doesn’t impose any official price or loan amount limits on the home that you buy.
 On the other hand, the USDA’s income rules do impose a debt-to-income ratio limit for home buyers – just like other mortgage programs.
 Given that the USDA usually applies a 30 percent front-end debt-to-income ratio to determine how large your mortgage payment can be, a family making $4,500 per month ($54,000 per year) would be limited to a monthly payment of around $1,350 which is 30% of the monthly gross income.

 As your income goes up or down, your maximum payment can also fluctuate up or down.
-Then again, the program also has the flexibility to allow higher monthly payments for otherwise well-qualified buyers that have a great credit score or saving for the down payment.
+Then again, the program also has the flexibility to allow higher monthly payments for otherwise well-qualified buyers who have a great credit score or saving for the down payment.
 Applicants can use the helpful USDA mortgage calculator on this page to help determine their monthly payments.

 USDA limits the property types that are considered eligible.
 Most single-family homes, townhomes, and condos located in eligible areas are approved, regardless of the home seller.
-However, homebuyers cannot use a USDA loan to purchase a property with additional units or with any additional structures that you might use for income.
+However, homebuyers cannot use a USDA loan to purchase a property with additional units or with any additional structures that they might use for income.

 All approved properties should have adequate mechanical systems and be termite-free.
-It also has to meet the USDA’s standards for being decent, safe and sanitary.
+It also has to meet the USDA’s standards for being decent, safe, and sanitary.
 The home must meet all the same HUD standards that apply to other government home loans like FHA, and VA.

 You can look up your city or an actual address to see if it’s approved.
-Keep in mind, USDA is not concerned with the home seller or whether the home is being sold as a regular sale, foreclosure, etc. The actual location of the home is what’s important.
+Keep in mind, that USDA is not concerned with the home seller or whether the home is being sold as a regular sale, foreclosure, etc. The actual location of the home is what’s important.

-Tennessee home buyers that have questions about the USDA home application process can contact us at the number above 7 days a week.
+Tennessee home buyers who have questions about the USDA home application process can contact us at the number above 7 days a week.
 You can also expedite your inquiry by submitting the Quick Contact form on this page.